Soumyaworks/Leetcode-Problems/README.md

-# Leetcode-Problems
+# LeetCode-Problems
-Solutions to Leetcode problems <br>
+Solutions to LeetCode problems <br>
 Contains only the solution functions/methods without input or main method.